google/earthengine-catalog/docs/adding_catalogs.md

 1. A new JSON file in the owners/ directory named `<yourproject>.jsonnet` with the following fields:

-    ```
+    ```json
       {
           "id": "<yourproject>",
           "homeBucket": "projects/<yourproject>",
-          "description": "<Catalog description>",
           "type": "PUBLISHER",
           "link": "<Link to the external publisher page>",
           "contactDisplay": "<Contact display>",
-          "contactLink": "<Contact mailto: or https: link">
+          "contactLink": "<Contact mailto: or https: link>"
     }
     ```

-    Note: The human-readable name of the catalog should be specified as the `title` field in the catalog's `catalog.jsonnet` file, not in the owners file.
+    Note: The human-readable name and description of the catalog should be specified as the `title` and `description` fields in the catalog's `catalog.jsonnet` file, not in the owners file.
+The description can be imported from a separate `description.md` file using `importstr 'description.md'`.

 ## Reporting usage statistics